-The Board has adopted a Risk Management Policy that sets out a framework for a system of risk management and internal compliance and control whereby the Board delegates day-to-day management of risk to the Managing Director.
+The Board delegates day-to-day management of risk to the Managing Director.
 The Managing Director, with the assistance of other directors as required, has responsibility for identifying, assessing, treating and monitoring risks and reporting to the Board on risk management.